 paragraph (1) of this subsection shall be related to Texas pharmacy

 laws or rules;

-for a total of two contact hours (0.2 CEU) specified in paragraph
+least two contact hours (0.2 CEU) specified in paragraph (1) of this

 imposed upon a pharmacist as a part of a board order or agreed board

 order shall be in addition to the requirements of this section; and

 (D) a pharmacist must have completed the human trafficking